 The data in the table above shows that all 36 patients (100.0%) with malignant breast tumors were female (males were not found).
 The risk factor for the possibility of developing malignant breast tumors is gender, where women have the hormones progesterone and estrogen.19 Breast cancer is more likely to develop in women who have higher than normal estrogen levels.
 Based on these findings, only female patients have breast cancer.
 This is because breast cancer is a very common female disease.
 Some risk factors for male breast cancer include radiation exposure to the chest wall and chromosomal abnormalities such as Klinefelter syndrome (Suarfi AS.,2017).

 3.2.3.
-Malignant Breast Tumor Patients Based on Histopathology Grade
+Breast Cancer Patients Based on Histopathology Grade

 Based on the histology grade of malignant breast tumor patients at Tarakan Hospital in 2021, the following percentage results were obtained: